MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-custom-mapper.md

 Our first step is to create a data model.
 In this case we will not annotate the data model with attributes, since we will provide a separate record definition that describes what the database schema will look like.

-Note as well that this model is complex, with a seperate class to contain vectors and another for additional product info.
+Also note that this model is complex, with seperate classes for vectors and additional product info.

 ```csharp
 public class Product